jundalisay/superb/content/en/research/socrates/simple-republic/book-3/chapter-2.md

 - the strain of courage, and the strain of temperance.

 If only these are to be used in our songs and melodies, we shall want more notes or a panharmonic scale.
-Our lyres and stringed instruments will have three corners and complex scales.
+Our lyres and stringed instruments will have 3 corners and complex scales.
+{{< /l >}}

+{{< l a="Socrates" >}}
 But what about the flute-makers and flute-players?

-Would you admit them into our State when you reflect that in this composite use of harmony the flute is worse than all the stringed instruments put together; even the panharmonic music is only an imitation of the flute?
+Should we admit them into our State when, in this composite use of harmony, the flute is worse than all the stringed instruments put together?
+Even the panharmonic music is only an imitation of the flute.

-There remain then only the lyre and the harp for use in the city, and the shepherds may have a pipe in the country.
+There remain then only the lyre and the harp for use in the city.
+The shepherds may have a pipe in the country.

 The preferring of Apollo and his instruments to Marsyas and his instruments is not at all strange.
 {{< /l >}}

 ## The State Should Promote Harmonious Music

 {{< l a="Socrates" >}}
 So, by the dog of Egypt, we have been unconsciously purging the State, which not long ago we termed luxurious.
 Let us now finish the purgation.

 Rhythms will naturally follow after harmonies.
 They should be subject to the same rules, for we should not seek out complex systems of metre, or metres of every kind, but rather to discover what rhythms are the expressions of a courageous and harmonious life.

-When we have found them, we shall adapt the foot and the melody to words having a like spirit, not the words to the foot and melody.
+**When we have found them, we shall adapt the foot and the melody to words having a like spirit, not the words to the foot and melody.**
 {{< /l >}}

 {{< r a="Glaucon" >}}